twallengren/path-planning-ode/README.md

 ## SCRIPT USAGE:

-When run as a script, it will drop 5 obstacles in at random, attempt to solve the path planning problem, then plot the results
+When run as a script, it will drop 5 obstacles in at random, then animate the solution process.

 ## MODULE USAGE: